Forced-Focus Contracts: Selling What You Think

 Experiential narrative documenting what a forced-focus shift feels like from inside — the definitive account.

-Desperate Consent
+Is Desperate Consent Still Consent?

 If you sell your attention for twelve hours, what happens to the person who wasn't paying attention?